 If you have vaginal discharge with an unusual smell, a fever, or heavy bleeding, don’t wait to get help.

-These are not typical side effects and may mean something else is up.
+These are not typical side effects and may mean something else is up, like an infection.

 Things to be aware of if you’re thinking of getting an IUD